MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.153.md

 (E) $38,750 value of the fresh peach production to count + $3,250 value of the processing peach production to count = $42,000 total value of the production to count;

-(F) $56,250 total value of the production guarantee - $42,000 total value of the production to count = $14,250 value of loss; and
+(F) $56,250 total value of the production guarantee—$42,000 total value of the production to count = $14,250 value of loss; and

 (G) $14,250 value of loss × 100 percent share = $14,250 indemnity payment.